 • 130 Rue du Bac, 75007

-Paris has some wonderful parks, and having a glass of champagne at a tree-shaded outdoor café makes them even better!
-There are cafés in the Jardin de Luxembourg in the 6th Arrondissement and the Jardin des Tuileries next to the Louvre.
+Paris has wonderful parks, and having a glass of champagne at a tree-shaded outdoor café makes them even better!
+There are cafés in the Jardin de Luxembourg in the 6th Arrondissement and in the Jardin des Tuileries next to the Louvre.

 Food & Wine Activities

 • Cheese Tours & Tastings…